 - Our waste disposal program includes single-stream recycling for all our paper, metal, glass and plastics.

-- We support local organizations such as Friends of the Blue Hills and Sustainable South Shore.
-Our 2013 Earth Day fundraiser for Sustainable South Shore raised nearly $1000 for that organization.
+- We support local organizations such as Friends of the Blue Hills and The Trustees of Reservations.
+Our 2014 Earth Day fundraiser benefitted both of these groups.

 - Our buyers purchase local produce when available.
 Not only is local produce fresher, but it travels far fewer miles to our stores, reducing carbon emissions.
 Also, family-owned local farms have a deep connection to their land and environment, and take extra precautions to preserve and maintain their land.